crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/developerguide/what-job-attachments-uploads-to-amazon-s3.md

  `/home/cloudshell-user/job_attachments_devguide`, the directory where `script.sh` is located.
- The manifest object contains the information for the input files on a specific root path uploaded to S3 as part of the jobâs submission.
+ The manifest object contains the information for the input files on a specific root path uploaded to S3 as part of the job’s submission.
 Download this manifest file (`aws s3 cp s3://$Q1_S3_BUCKET/<objectname>`).
 Its contents are similar to: